BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Ed Discussion

 We will use Ed Discussion as the "one-stop shop" throughout the semester for a Q&A forum and for official announcements.
 Enrollment in Ed Discussion is mandatory.
-If you have not yet been added to the CS 189 Ed, please email the Head GSI.
+If you have not yet been added to the CS 189 Ed, please email the Head TA.
 If you have questions about anything related to the course, please post them on Ed rather than emailing the instructor or TAs.
 Please do not post anything resembling a solution to a homework problem before it's due.
 If in doubt, you should make your post private (visible to instructors only).
 We always welcome any feedback on what we could be doing better.
 You are required to use your actual name on Ed.

 ### Gradescope

 All homework will be submitted through Gradescope, and all grades will be returned through Gradescope.
-If you have not been added to Gradescope, please email the Head GSI.
+If you have not been added to Gradescope, please email the Head TA.

 ### bCourses

 We will use bCourses to upload lecture recordings for this course just before exams.
-Only people officially enrolled into the class will be able to access bCourses (i.e. if you are auditing or awaiting concurrent enrollment, we cannot add you to bCourses). bCourses should automatically add you to the CS 189/289A bCourses, but if you cannot accessit, please email the Head GSI.
+Only people officially enrolled into the class will be able to access bCourses (i.e. if you are auditing or awaiting concurrent enrollment, we cannot add you to bCourses). bCourses should automatically add you to the CS 189/289A bCourses, but if you cannot access it, please email the Head TA.

 ### Instructional Servers